DavidHe1127/laptop-dev-env-setup/sublime/README.md

 ### LSP

 When seeing Node cannot be found issue, try to start sublime from terminal and make sure binary path is set correctly in your `.zshrc`.

+### Commands shortcut

+To see the command code you need to add shortcut for, type in `sublime.log_commands(True)` in the console to let it print out its name.